slyngshede/ircstream/README.md

 The software is currently self-contained in a single Python file, so running it from the cloned directory should work, provided the necessary libraries above are also present.

-A standard `pyproject.toml` using setuptools as the build system, as well as a legacy `setup.py` are provided as well.
+A standard `pyproject.toml` using setuptools as the build system is provided as well.

 # Copyright and license